auth0/docs/articles/quickstart/native/xamarin/interactive.md

 ## Install the Auth0 SDK

-Auth0 provides an <a href="https://www.nuget.org/packages/Auth0.OidcClient.AndroidX/" target="_blank">Android</a> and <a href="https://www.nuget.org/packages/Auth0.OidcClient.iOS" target="_blank">iOS</a> SDK to simplify the process of implementing Auth0 authentication in .NET Android and iOS applications.
+Auth0 provides an <a href="https://www.nuget.org/packages/Auth0.OidcClient.AndroidX/" target="_blank" rel="noreferrer">Android</a> and <a href="https://www.nuget.org/packages/Auth0.OidcClient.iOS" target="_blank" rel="noreferrer">iOS</a> SDK to simplify the process of implementing Auth0 authentication in .NET Android and iOS applications.

 Use the NuGet Package Manager (Tools -> Library Package Manager -> Package Manager Console) to install the `Auth0.OidcClient.AndroidX` or `Auth0.OidcClient.iOS` package, depending on whether you are building an Android or iOS application.